-"Be still, and know that I am God.
-I will be exalted among the nations, I will be exalted in the earth!"Psalm 46:10(ESV)
+"Cease striving and know that I am God; I will be exalted among the nations, I will be exalted in the earth."Psalm 46:10(NASB)

 What a blessed comfort this verse has been to multitudes of believers in Christ, down through the ages, who have rested on these words of the Psalmist and had their hearts stilled in the presence of the Lord.